Testing that a Local Optimum of the Likelihood is Globally Optimum using Reparameterized Embeddings: Tests for Local Optima

 The theorem then follows upon specialization of this inequality to $\btheta=\hat{\btheta}$.

 We recall the integral form for the mean function

-and the identity $E_{\btheta}[\log f(\bD;\tilde\btheta)] =n E_{\btheta}[\log f(\bD_1;\tilde\btheta)]$, which follows from the i.i.d. assumption.
+and the identity $E_{\btheta_0}[\log f(\bD;\btheta)] =n E_{\btheta_0}[\log f(\bD_1;\btheta)]$, which follows from the i.i.d. assumption.

-The claim for the first part of the proof follows from the non-negativity property of the Kullback-Liebler divergence, a well known result in statistics and information theory \cite{kullback1997information}.
+Claim 1 in this proof follows from the non-negativity property of the Kullback-Liebler (KL) divergence, a well known result in statistics and information theory \cite{kullback1997information}.
 For completeness, we give a self contained proof.
 Start with the expression:

-Now, using the elementary inequality $\log(u)\leq 1-u$ and the fact that $\int f(\bd,\tilde\btheta) d\mu(\bd)=1$ for all $\tilde\btheta$, the right hand side of (\ref{eq:KL}) is non-negative.
+Now, using the elementary inequality $\log(u)\leq u-1$ and the fact that $\int f(\bd,\tilde\btheta) d\mu(\bd)=1$ for all $\tilde\btheta$, the right hand side of (\ref{eq:KL}) is non-negative.
 Therefore, using the definition (\ref{eq:gdefn}), this establishes the claim

-The claim for the second part of the proof is a direct result of $f(\bd_i;\btheta)$ being in the generalized location family.
+Claim 2 of this proof is a direct result of $f(\bd_k;\btheta)$ being in the generalized location family.
 Specifically,

 where the second equality comes from the generalized location family definition and the third equality follows from making the change of variable of integration $\tilde{\bd}_1=\bd_1+(g(\btheta_0)-g(\btheta))$.
+This establishes the Theorem. \end{proof}